r-Techsupport/rTS_Wiki/src/content/docs/guides/Linux-permission-basics.md

 In Linux, file permissions are crucial for maintaining the security and integrity of your system.
 The `chmod` command allows you to modify these permissions.
 This guide will walk you through the basics of using `chmod` to manage file permissions.

+> [!WARNING] Warning
-> ❗ Modifying file permissions wields great power in Linux.
+> Modifying file permissions wields great power in Linux.
 Missteps can lead to destructive commands executing without hesitation.

 ## Understanding File Permissions